 To complete the whole cycle, Test Suite approvers will have to “CLOSE” the test suite.
 This will be considered as the final approval in this testing workflow.

 Approval Workflow report summarizes details on Test case approval & Test Execution approval based on Project, Release and Cycles.
 QA managers/Project Auditors use this report for audit reasons wherein they can find out which test cases/test suite/executions are in “In Review” state and which are in “Approved” state.
 In addition, this report provides the audit details of the approval workflow which includes test case details, approved test case version, who approved this test case, when was it approved, etc.

-Benefits of eSignature with QMetry
+What are the benefits of eSignature with QMetry

 - Reauthentication to comply with Dual Authentication

 - Reduced risk and quicker implementation due to automated compliance workflows

 - Save time by avoiding manual intervention in approval process

 - Real time access of all the testing records and artefacts at any time

 - Increase in efficiency leading to improved productivity of testers

 - Cost effective solution as QMetry Compliance supported features eliminate paperwork and cumbersome regulatory processes